Two Identities relating Eisenstein series on classical groups

 Our identity can be formulated in terms of normalized Eisenstein series.
 Let $S$ be a finite set of places of $F$, containing the infinite ones, outside which $\sigma$, $\tau$ and $\psi$ are unramified.
-Assume that our section is decomposable, unramified outside $S$, and normalized in a way which we don't specify now.
+Assume that our section is decomposable, unramified outside $S$, and normalized in a way which we don't specify now (see \eqref{4.2.1*}).
 Let us multiply our given Eisenstein series on $H(\BA)$ by its normalizing factor outside $S$, $d_\tau^{H,S}(s)$.
-Note that
+We list them for convenience.

 Denote